UndergraduateArtificialIntelligenceClub/UAIS-2022-Hex-Bot/README.md

 quit
 ```

-**This section is undergoing reconsideration!!!**.
-In addition to all responses
-specified below, all messages sent to stdout by your bot **must** end with a
-single "=" on its own line.
-This signifies that all data has been transmitted
-and the central coordinator can transfer the data to the opponent.
-A message
-that does not terminate with "=" within a certain timespan will be used to
-denote an error having occurred, at which point the opponent will be declared
-the winner.

 | Message from central program | Response required from bot | Example | Internal state |
 | ---------------------------- | -------------------------- | ------- | -------------- |
 | `init_board` | None | None | Reset the board and move counters |